SorinoSSK/VFlowTech-Doc/content/apps/dashboards/editing-dashboards/index.md

   1. Settings: Configure widget visual and data settings. <br/>
     Once the user is done with selecting sensor parameters, they can configure few settings for better visual display of widgets. <br/>
-    Visual settings are mainly used to add title, subtitle, background color and for other visual settings of a widget.
+    Visual settings are mainly used to add title, background color and for other visual settings of a widget.<br/>
     {{< img-simple src="visualSettings.png" alt="Dashboards app" class="border-0 rounded-circle" >}}

   **Let's take an example to create a new widget step by step.**